Press Release

 Stewart Insights builds practical research, marketing, customer feedback, and digital business systems for small businesses.
 The company focuses on useful tools, clear thinking, and local business realities, helping operators understand customers, improve visibility, test ideas, and make better decisions without unnecessary complexity.

-Stewart Insights is also the company behind Sugarpop Says!, a local discovery and community information product available on the App Store and Google Play and built around useful local signals, including businesses, events, weather, traffic, places, tips, and community updates.
+Stewart Insights is also the company behind Sugarpop Says!, a local discovery and community information product available on the App Store and Google Play that connects residents and visitors with local businesses while bringing together community events, news, weather, traffic, dining, and other timely local information in a single destination.

 About Matt Stewart

-Matt Stewart is the Founder of Stewart Insights.
-Mr. Stewart is from the Oceanville section of Galloway Township, New Jersey, and studied at Holy Spirit High School in Absecon and Stockton University in Pomona.
-He spent 20 years working in New York City across media and market research, with experience connected to audience behavior, customer insight, reporting, and business decision-making.
+Matt Stewart is the Founder and Product Lead of Stewart Insights.
+Originally from Oceanville, New Jersey, he studied at Holy Spirit High School in Absecon and Stockton University in Pomona.
+He spent 20 years working across media and market research, with experience spanning digital product development, sales optimization, media measurement, customer insights, and audience forecasting.
+Among several key positions, he served as Digital Research & Insights Lead at Bravo TV, partnering directly with the EVP of Digital on audience measurement and product strategy within Bravo's Emmy Award-winning Digital organization.

-Mr. Stewart founded Stewart Insights to bring practical research and digital systems closer to the needs of small businesses, especially operators who depend on customer experience, local reputation, repeat visits, and everyday service quality.
+Mr. Stewart founded Stewart Insights to bring practical research, digital products, and local media closer to the needs of small businesses and communities.
+The focus is helping organizations strengthen customer experience, local reputation, repeat visits, and everyday service quality through useful, real-world solutions.

 LinkedIn: Stewart Insights on LinkedIn